Kyle Higashioka Player Props: Yankees vs. Padres

 Padres Pitching Rankings

-- The 8.5 strikeouts per nine innings put together by the Padres pitching staff ranks 21st in the league.
+- The Padres pitching staff is 17th in the league with a collective 8.6 strikeouts per nine innings.

-- The Padres have a 3.98 team ERA that ranks 10th across all MLB pitching staffs.
+- The Padres' 3.92 team ERA ranks 10th among all league pitching staffs.

-- The Padres rank 12th in baseball in home runs allowed (55 total, 1.1 per game).
+- Padres pitchers combine to rank 11th in baseball in home runs allowed (55 total, 1.1 per game).

-- Musgrove (1-2) gets the starting nod for the Padres in his sixth start of the season.
-He has a 6.75 ERA in 24 2/3 innings pitched, with 25 strikeouts.
+- Wacha makes the start for the Padres, his 10th of the season.
+He is 5-1 with a 3.58 ERA and 45 strikeouts in 50 1/3 innings pitched.

-- In his last appearance on Sunday, the right-hander threw five innings against the Boston Red Sox, allowing four earned runs while surrendering six hits.
+- The righty last pitched on Sunday against the Boston Red Sox, when he went six scoreless innings while giving up five hits.

-- The 30-year-old has amassed an ERA of 6.75, with 9.4 strikeouts per nine innings, in five games this season.
-Opposing hitters have a .287 batting average against him.
+- The 31-year-old has amassed an ERA of 3.58, with 8 strikeouts per nine innings, in nine games this season.
+Opponents are hitting .230 against him.

 © 2023 Data Skrive.
 All rights reserved.